berkansezer77/home-assistant/custom-cards/birthday-card/README.md

 ![image](https://github.com/berkansezer77/home-assistant/assets/84282504/47d5503c-c21a-4762-9b50-272114e2a5dc)

-In my case it is called calendar.dogumgunleri.
-Okay it is in Turkish but generally it is the calendar for the birthdays.
-When you click the calendar :
+In my case it is called "calendar.dogumgunleri".
+The name is Turkish, but its function is to pull the birthday information from your Google contacts and show it to you.

 ![image](https://github.com/berkansezer77/home-assistant/assets/84282504/9fef4ada-b164-4146-a450-00a4725c50ad)

-You will see that it will only give you on - off state.
-If you check for the details from HA menu developers tools > state you will see that state attributes will give you only a single birthday information which is the current or upcoming birthday from your calendar.
+You will see that it will only give you the on - off state.
+If you check for the details from HA menu developers tools > state, its current structure displays only one single upcoming birthday information.

 ![image](https://github.com/berkansezer77/home-assistant/assets/84282504/9b4e8297-9993-46fc-8ddb-f7264915bf9d)

-Now we need to create a new sensor which will display next 4 birthdays from this Google Calendar.
+So we need to create a new sensor which will display next 4 birthdays from this Google Calendar.
 But before doing I am going to show you how you can create a new birthday info for any person .

 1) click on this address
-2)

 ![image](https://github.com/berkansezer77/home-assistant/assets/84282504/81c8acc1-f445-4323-8c27-11a7909c499b)

-4) Click upper left "Create a new Person" icon.
+2) Click upper left "Create a new Person" icon.

 ![image](https://github.com/berkansezer77/home-assistant/assets/84282504/635cf2c3-a587-4c7f-894b-36c2765cfd9d)

-4) Enter the necessary information and don't forget to complete birthday section.
+3) Enter the necessary information and don't forget to complete birthday section.
-5) Now go back to HA integrations page and refresh Google Calendar
+4) Now go back to HA integrations page and refresh Google Calendar

 ![image](https://github.com/berkansezer77/home-assistant/assets/84282504/c7c5b63a-5d93-4d91-a428-1d451c435568)